 leaves torn just before using

-For the wild rice: Place 2 cups water in a small saucepan and bring a boil over high heat.
+To Cook The Wild Rice: Place 2 cups water in a small saucepan and bring a boil over high heat.
 Add a pinch of salt and stir in the wild rice.
 Bring everything back to a boil before reducing the heat to low to maintain a simmer.
 Cook until the rice is chewy and tender but the grain is still intact, about 35 to 45 minutes.
 Drain the rice in a sieve or fine mesh colander turn it onto a rimmed baking sheet and spread it out to cool.
 Meanwhile, make the dressing.

 Save time by making the wild rice ahead of time (it can be made up to 4 days in advance and refrigerated in an airtight container until ready to use).
 You could also use another cooked whole grain such as quinoa or brown rice instead.

-For the dressing: Combine the yogurt, olive oil, vinegar, and a splash of water in a jar, close, and shake until well incorporated.
+To Make The Dressing: Combine the yogurt, olive oil, vinegar, and a splash of water in a jar, close, and shake until well incorporated.
 To taste, dip a lettuce leaf in the dressing then add more sugar, salt, or pepper, as desired.

 Depending on which vinegar and olive oil you use, your dressing may turn out a bit more or less tangy than mine was.
 Go ahead and adjust it to your liking by dipping a lettuce leaf in the dressing then tasting it.

-For the salad: Halve the tomatoes and combine with a glug of oil and a pinch of salt, toss to coat, and set aside briefly, at least 5 minutes.
+To Prepare The Salad: Halve the tomatoes and combine with a glug of oil and a pinch of salt, toss to coat, and set aside briefly, at least 5 minutes.
 Meanwhile, tear the ciliegine mozzarella balls in half (or, if using one large piece of mozzarella, go ahead and dice it).

 When ready to serve, arrange greens, tomatoes (without any juices), and scallions on a serving platter.
 Toss the cooked wild rice with half of the dressing then add to the salad.
 Top with mozzarella, pistachios, and mint, and serve with additional dressing on the side.